 PhD Fellow in Natural Language Processing

-The Machine Learning Section at the Department of Computer Science, Faculty of Science at University of Copenhagen is offering a PhD scholarship in Natural Language Processing commencing between 1 March 2020 and 1 April 2020
+The Machine Learning Section at the Department of Computer Science, Faculty of Science at University of Copenhagen is offering a PhD scholarship in Natural Language Processing commencing 01.09.2020 or as soon as possible thereafter.
+The position is for 3 years.

 Description of the scientific environment

 The Machine Learning Section provides a strong, international and diverse environment for research within Theoretical and Applied Machine Learning, Natural Language Processing and Understanding, Information Retrieval, and Medical Image Analysis.
 It is housed within the main Science Campus, which is centrally located in Copenhagen.
 For details, see https://di.ku.dk/english/research/machine-learning/.
-The successful candidate will join Isabelle Augenstein’s Natural Language Understanding research group (https://copenlu.github.io).
+The successful candidate will join the CoAStaL Natural Language Processing research group (https://coastalcph.github.io).

-The position is available for a 3-year period.
-The key tasks as a PhD student at SCIENCE are:
+The position is available for a 3-year period and your key tasks as a PhD student at SCIENCE are:

-- To carry out your research project with increasing autonomy from your supervisors
+- To manage and carry through your research project

-Applicants should hold a MSc degree or equivalent in Computer Science or a related field, and have good written and oral English skills.
-The assessment of your qualifications will also be made based on previous scientific publications (if any) and relevant work experience.
+Applicants should hold an MSc degree in Computer Science, Cognition, Linguistics or similar, with good results and good English skills.
+As criteria for the assessment of your qualifications emphasis will also be laid on previous publications (if any) and relevant work experience.

 Terms of employment